zremboldt/199-Birds/src/posts/csQuestions.md

 [Great place to study up!](https://www.interviewcake.com/article/javascript/logarithms?section=algorithmic-thinking&course=fc1)

+Any time you divide something by half by half by half what type of formula is that?
+Any time you keep dividing a number again and again and again...Could even be thirds or fourths (proportional amounts).
+It's a Logarithm

+logN just means you divided n (a number of things) things again and again and again.

 What is Big-O?

 The O in "Big O" refers to as "Order"(or precisely "order of")